 Ants need moisture to survive and grow their colonies.

 Even the moisture from a damp rag is enough to sustain hundreds of ants.

 Therefore, you should limit the amount of water around your home.

-Ensure there are no leaking gutters or taps is one such way to stop ants getting the water they need to survive.
+Ensuring there are no leaking gutters or taps is one way to stop ants from getting the water they need to survive.